 Ensure you have a debit and credit card as a backup from your main bank card.
 Banks are becoming very security conscious about protecting their customers.
 Your account could be frozen if they see any unusual activity.

 Should your main card get lost or stolen?
 You must have other cards so that you are not stranded abroad.

 Use an ATM attached or within a bank; if there are any issues, you can get staff to assist you.
-Use an ATM in a shop or near a tourist attraction; you will have to go through more hoops to contact your bank card back if you do!
+Use an ATM in a shop or near a tourist attraction; you must go through more hoops to contact your bank card back if you do!

 Many examples of working remotely while traveling tips are common sense, but sometimes we need reminding.

 No matter the situation, the trick is to take a deep breath, think of the best way out of the problem, and deal with it.
-You will need to make decisions on your feet in some situations, so do not panic.
+Making decisions on your feet in some situations would be best, so do not panic.